Archive for August 1940

 Tuesday 13 August 1940

 Opening of ‘Eagle Day’ misfires.
 Heavy raid on Eastchurch followed by afternoon raids on Portland, Southampton and airfields in Kent and Hampshire.
 1,485 German sorties.
 Night: Light attacks on Midlands, Wales and the West Country.
 Weather: Mainly fair.
 Early morning mist and slight drizzle in places and some cloud in the Channel.
-Main Activity: Between […]
+Enemy Action by […]

 Read more